facelessuser/coloraide/docs/src/markdown/interpolation.md

 ///

 /// tab | specified
-`specified` interpolates from the first color the next color without applying any hue fix-ups.
+`specified` interpolates from the first color to the second color without applying any hue fix-ups.

 ![Specified](images/hue-fixup-specified.png)